 Switching Business Electricity Suppliers

 You’ll get a renewal notice from your current electricity supplier, usually 30-45 days ahead of your expiration date, based on laws in your state.

 But as we said above, you should monitor business electricity rates in your area and consider shopping around 4-6 months before your expiration date.

 Always compare electricity prices at renewal to ensure you are getting the best business electricity prices.
 After all, there are many business electricity suppliers to pick from.
 And, your new supplier will do everything to get you switched over from your old supplier.
 You don’t need to contact them or contact the local utility.

-Setting Up New Electricity Service for My Business
+Setting Up Electricity Service for a New Business

 Electricity pricing is based on your usage, load factor and demand.
 Since you’re a new business, the electricity supplier will have a hard time pricing your electricity.
 They may base your load factor and demand off the prior tenant.
 And they may base your usage on the type of business you are operating and your square footage.